Visuomotor Control in Multi-Object Scenes Using Object-Aware Representations: Limitations

 \section{Limitations}

-General information about the approximate number of objects in the scene is needed for finding the optimal number of slots.
-As was observed in the original Slot Attention paper, using too few or too many slots can result in degraded performance as it will not be able to properly segment the scene in the case of too few slots or divide one object into multiple slots in the case of too many slots.
-However, the reconstruction loss value during Slot training can be used as a general guide to choose this number.
-Furthermore, it might be possible to learn the optimal number of slots in simulation and use that information to learn slots on real data which we will investigate in future work.
-Increasing the number of slots increases the time taken during training.
-Similar to other self supervised methods, Slot Attention sometimes struggles when colors of objects are same but the shape is different.
-It will also confuse multiple instances of the same-looking object leading to slot swapping.
-However, spatial information about the object location in the slot masks can potentially be used to differentiate these objects in cases where only a specific one of the multiple instances is the intended object.
+Information about the approximate number of objects in the scene is needed to find the optimal number of slots.
+As observed in the original Slot Attention paper, too few or too many slots can result in degraded performance as it will not be able to properly segment the scene (too few) or will divide one object into multiple slots (too many).
+However, as shown here, it is possible to learn the optimal number of slots in simulation and use that information to learn slots on real data.

-Similar to the baseline methods, the algorithm will also struggle with generalization to unseen objects with significantly different shape/color than those in training.
-However, the original Slot Attention paper showed evidence of the model being capable of generalizing to scenes with more objects than it was originally trained on at test time using the CLEVR6 dataset \cite{locatello2020objectcentric}.

-Slot Attention based models are able to push the performance of RGB-only models closer to the upper bound of models that have access to the ground truth segmentation masks.
-This suggests that self-supervised object-aware representations are a promising sample-efficient direction for augmenting visual input when learning policies.